Michelangelo Pistoletto

 Michelangelo Pistoletto (born 23 June 1933) is an Italian painter, action and object artist, and art theorist.
 Pistoletto is acknowledged as one of the main representatives of the Italian Arte Povera.
-His work mainly deals with the subject matter of reflection and the unification of art and everyday life in terms of a Gesamtkunstwerk.
+His work mainly deals with the subject matter of reflection (especially in his Mirror Paintings) and the unification of art and everyday life in terms of a Gesamtkunstwerk.

 Biography

 From 1947 until 1958, Pistoletto worked in his father's restoration workshop in Turin.
 In the 1950s, he started painting figurative works and self-portraits.
 In 1959, he participated in the Biennale di San Marino.
 In the following year, he had his first solo exhibition in the Galleria Galatea in Turin.
 In the beginning of the 1960s, Pistoletto started painting figurative works and self-portraits which he painted on a monochrome, metallic background.
 Later on, he combined painting with photography using collage techniques on reflective backgrounds.
 Eventually, he switched over to printing photorealistic scenes on steel plates polished to a high finish.
 He did that using the screen-printing method which made the observer almost completely melt in with what was depicted.
 In the mid-1960s, gallery owner Ileana Sonnabend brought him into contact with an international audience.

 In 1965/1966, he produced the series of works Oggetti in meno (Minus Objects), which belongs to Pistoletto's early sculptural works.
 In 1966, Pistoletto had his first solo exhibition in the US, at the Walker Art Center in Minneapolis.
 In 1967, his work was awarded first prize in the Biennale de São Paulo.
 In the same year, Pistoletto started focusing on performance, video art and theatre.
 He founded an action art group, called "Zoo Group", which gave several performances between 1968 and 1970.
 These took place in the studio, public buildings or on the streets of Turin or other large cities.
 As was already the case with Pistoletto's 2-dimensional and sculptural works, the aim was to display the unity of art and everyday life.